 Students stay up to date on the latest campus events and campus news by going to The Hub at sterling.edu/hub.
-Here students can find out about upcoming activities, the health center hours, read articles recommended by RD's, and find quick links to a variety of different things!
+Here students can find out about upcoming activities, the health center hours, and find quick links to a variety of different things!